NonameUntitled/SoftwareTesting/README.md

 ### Frontend Tests

-There are three test configurations: unit, component, and e2e.
+There are three test types: unit, component, and e2e.
-In order to launch tests use following commands:
+To launch there tests use following commands:
-- unit and component tests
+- to launch both unit and component tests
 ```script
 npm run test:unit
 ```
-- e2e tests
+- to launch e2e tests
 ```script
 npm run test:e2e
 ```